About lumpy skin disease

 More information

-For more information on lumpy skin disease and Australia’s preparedness activity, please go to the Australian Government Department of Agriculture, Water and the Environment web page.
+For more information on lumpy skin disease and Australia’s preparedness activity, please go to the Australian Government Department of Agriculture, Fisheries and Forestry guide.

 For information about submitting samples or a Significant Disease Investigation (SDI), please contact your local Agriculture Victoria veterinary officer or animal health staff.